-The duty cycle refers to the time, expressed as a percentage of a ten-minute period, during which you can weld or cut at a certain load without overloading.
-The duty cycle is valid for $104^{\circ}F$ ($40^{\circ}C$).
+The duty cycle refers to the time as a percentage of a ten-minute period that you can weld or cut at a certain load without overloading.
+The duty cycle is valid for 104 °F (40 °C) or below.

 Enclosure class